 Types of Level Transmitters:

-Level transmitters are of six types.
+Level measurement transmitters are of seven types.
 Each type of transmitter works in a different way, and makes it useful for different types of processes.

 Capacitance Level TransmittersThese transmitters use liquid stored in a tank or container as a dielectric medium between two or more electrodes.
 The energy capacity of the capacitor circuit increases when there is more liquid, and decreases if there is less liquid.
 By measuring the variations in the capacitance value, capacitance level transmitters can calculate the current fill level of the tank or container.

 Hydrostatic Level TransmittersAlso known as pressure level transmitters, these transmitters help in determining fluid contents of a container by measuring the pressure of resting body of the fluid within it.
 The greater the force of liquid, the greater the volume of fluid.

 Magnetic Level TransmittersThese transmitters use a magnetic object, which is suspended in a buoyant float.
 This is usually in a narrow auxiliary column, to restrict lateral movements of the float.
 While the float is on top of the liquid, the movement of the float is measured by a different magnetic device.
 This allows a precise and stable fill level to be transmitted.
 This method is suitable for continuous measurement owing to the tendency of the float to rise or sink based on the liquid level.

 Radar Fill Level TransmittersThese transmitters work on the principle of a radar by using radio wave emissions.
 These transmitters are normally mounted at the top of a tank filled with a liquid.
 The transmitter sends a radar signal into the liquid, and receives a reflection of the signal.
 The transmitters then analyze the current fill level of the tank based on the time taken by the transmitted signal to return.